Faces discography

-The discography of Faces, a British rock band, consists of four original studio albums, one live album, eleven singles, ten compilation albums, and three box sets (all of which contain previously unreleased live and studio material).
+The discography of British rock band Faces consists of four original studio albums, one live album, and eleven seven inch singles.
+As of 2025, in addition to the core catalogue, ten compilation albums and three box sets (many of them featuring previously unreleased live and studio material) have also been released.
+Additionally, the group members made various appearances, individually or as a collective, on lead singer Rod Stewart's first four solo albums.